cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 - ``global.kubeProxyReplacement=probe``: This option is intended for a hybrid setup, that is, kube-proxy is running in the Kubernetes cluster where Cilium partially replaces and optimizes kube-proxy functionality.
-Once the Cilium agent is up and running, it probes the underlying kernel for the availability of needed BPF kernel features and, if not present, disables a subset of the functionality in BPF by relying on kube-proxy to complement the remaining Kubernetes service handling.
+Once the Cilium agent is up and running, it probes the underlying kernel for the availability of needed eBPF kernel features and, if not present, disables a subset of the functionality in eBPF by relying on kube-proxy to complement the remaining Kubernetes service handling.
 The Cilium agent will emit an info message into its log in such case.
 For example, if the kernel does not support :ref:`host-services`, then the ClusterIP translation